 Conclusions and benefits

-As a result, we can conclude that a high-level solution based on high-quality Galileosky hardware with popular and flexible Amazon Web Services through flespi platform takes just mouse clicks and a few fast and clear operations.
+As a result, we can conclude that a high-level solution based on high-quality Galileosky hardware with popular and flexible Amazon Web Services through the flespi platform takes just mouse clicks and a few fast and clear operations.

 More broadly this case illustrates how flespi helps eliminate boundaries for hardware manufacturers:

 - Galileosky can now attract clients who opt for AWS IoT platform as their preferred telematics data collection and analytics tool;

 - no programming efforts are required on the manufacturer’s side — flespi supports galileosky protocol and establishes a connection with the tracker in a matter of seconds;

 - integration of standard GPS trackers into IoT platforms (in our case AWS IoT cloud) takes minutes opening new markets for telematics service providers.